tech-react-g01-a1-aug2023/course-requirements/README.md

 ## Conclusion

-By following this comprehensive guide, you will gain the necessary pre-React skills to confidently start learning and building applications with React.
+This guide has given you a comprehensive overview of the essential pre-React skills that you need to master before learning and building applications with React.
 Remember, learning web development is a journey that requires persistence and practice.
 Always seek to expand your knowledge by building projects, engaging with the developer community, and staying up-to-date with the latest web development trends.

-Best of luck on your web development journey!
+I wish you all the best on your web development journey!
 Happy coding! 🚀